-Independent directors and non-executive directors, which includes the Chairman, have met twice, including via teleconference, during FY2020 without Management's presence to discuss the Group's current and future operations and financial position.
-Additional three meetings were held by the Independent directors with the CEO being present.
+Independent non-executive directors, which includes the Chairman, have met twice during FY2021 without Management's presence to discuss the Group's current and future operations and financial position.
 The Chairman ensures that matters discussed are advised to the Board for consideration and action.